-5.50 This policy sets out a series of design principles to guide the preparation and determination of all planning applications in the town.
+5.47 This policy sets out a series of design principles to guide the preparation and determination of all planning applications in the town.
 They are drawn from good practice in design to ensure that change in the built fabric of the town maintains its special character without stifling innovation in design.
 In doing so, it complements and refines the supplementary planning guidance of the 2008 Residential Design Guide for the District.
 This Guide is currently under review by Warwick District Council.
 Certain design guidance is being prepared for specific areas such as the Development Brief for the Thickthorn Glasshouse, Southcrest development area and these must also be followed.

-5.51 In addition, the four Conservation Areas of the town have their own distinctive design qualities.
+5.48 In addition, the four Conservation Areas of the town have their own distinctive design qualities.
 The largest covers most of the old town around Abbey Fields and Fieldgate Lane/New Street and itself comprises a number of different 'character areas'.
-The 'Guide to Conservation Areas' for Kenilworth of 2007 subdivides the largest Conservation Area into 13 character areas, as shown on the Policies Maps in Appendix A. Each of the other small Conservation Areas - St. Johns, Clarendon Road and Waverley Road - has been defined as a character area.
+The 'Guide to Conservation Areas' for Kenilworth of 2007 subdivides the largest Conservation Area into 13 character areas, as shown on the Policies Maps 5.4.
+Each of the other small Conservation Areas - St. Johns, Clarendon Road and Waverley Road - has been defined as a character area.

-5.52 This guidance has been analysed and account taken of changes since 2007 to set out below some key design principles specific to each character area.
-The policy does not expect absolute adherence by all development principles to every principle; some will be more relevant and important than others given the local context, but the expectation is that, where Design & Access Statements are required, or where proposals seek to justify their design solutions, they can demonstrate that the guidance has been considered.
+5.49 This guidance has been analysed and account taken of changes since 2007 to set out below some key design principles specific to each character area.
+The policy does not expect absolute adherence by all development proposals to every principle; some will be more relevant and important than others given the local context, but the expectation is that, where Design & Access Statements are required, or where proposals seek to justify their design solutions, they can demonstrate that the guidance has been considered.
 Where proposals seek to deviate from a relevant principle, then the applicant will be required to justify why their solution is appropriate.

-5.53 The following Policies KP14A - KP14S manage design quality in the various named character areas shown on the Policies Maps at 5.4.
-The design principles are derived from the Kenilworth Conservation Areas Design Guide published by Warwick District Council in 2007 and from a further consideration of the local character of the particular area.
+5.50 The following Policies KP13A - KP13S manage design quality in the various named character areas shown on the detailed area maps that relate to Policies Map 5.4.
+The design principles are derived from the Kenilworth Conservation Areas Design Guide published by Warwick District Council in 2007and from a further consideration of the local character of the particular area.

-Policy KP14A: Design Management in St. John's
+Policy KP13A: Design Management in St. John's

-Development proposals in the St. John's Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the St. John's Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: